wataru-chocola/remark-extended-table/README.md

 | escape ^         | \^               |
 ```

-If set `colspanWithEmptyCell` option, you can use empty cell containing no spaces which merges with the left cell.
+If set `colspanWithEmpty` option, you can use empty cell containing no spaces which merges with the left cell.
 For the purpose of avoiding unintentional merges, the followings are not merged.

 * Cell containing whitespaces